Click the flag

 Back to top

 Clinical Work with Traumatized Young Children.
-Edited by Joy Osofsky, $45.95
+Edited by Joy Osofsky, $57.50

 Presenting crucial knowledge and state-of-the-art treatment approaches for working with young children affected by trauma, this book is an essential resource for mental health professionals and child welfare advocates.
 Readers gain an understanding of how trauma affects the developing brain, the impact on attachment processes, and how to provide effective help to young children and their families from diverse backgrounds.
-Top experts in the field cover key evidence-based treatments — including child-parent psychotherapy, attachment-based treatments, and relational interventions — as well as interventions for pediatric, legal, and community settings.
+Top experts in the field cover key evidence-based treatments — including child–parent psychotherapy, attachment-based treatments, and relational interventions — as well as interventions in pediatric, legal, and community settings.
 Special sections give in-depth attention to deployment-related trauma in military families and the needs of children of substance-abusing parents.

 Cognitive-Behavioral Therapies for Trauma, 2nd Edition.
-Edited by Victoria Follette & Josef Ruzek, $40.95
+Edited by Victoria Follette & Josef Ruzek, $70.50

 Significantly revised and restructured to reflect major developments in the field, the expanded second edition of this important work is essentially a new book.
 The volume presents cutting-edge cognitive and behavioral applications for treating a variety of trauma-related symptoms, disorders, and special populations.
 Leading scientist-practitioners summarize the available treatment data and succinctly review the "whys," "whats" and "hows" of their respective approaches.
 Nearly all extant chapters have been completely rewritten, many with new authors, and new chapters have been added on advances in assessment, acute stress disorder, complicated grief, cognitive processing therapy, working with groups, and early intervention.